Nikiloshen/CNNs_and_Computer_Vision/Pose_Estimation/README.md

 # CNNs and Computer Vision

-This repository contains two interrelated projects utilizing Convolutional Neural Networks (CNNs) for computer vision tasks:
+This folder contains two interrelated projects made with Computer Vision.

-1. **PoseEstimation Project** - A deep learning project designed to detect human poses using computer vision techniques.
+1. **PoseEstimation Project** - A deep learning project designed to detect human poses using computer vision techniques and mediapipe library.
 2. **AiTrainerProject** - A real-time AI-based trainer that identifies working muscles during exercises and analyzes movement dynamics.
 The project builds on the PoseEstimation Project's functionality for precise muscle detection and movement evaluation.

 ## Projects Overview